 A niche apparel company, Darn It! offers apparel inspection, repair, and refurbishment services as well as warehouse, fulfillment, and distribution services.
 Several years ago, they reached out to me for SEO/website content.
 In the process, we realized that many pages in their website simply did not reflect the depth and breadth of the services they offer.

 Section by section, we worked to make every service shine, with its own robust web page – while addressing SEO, of course.

 Meanwhile, the company’s owner knew he needed to commit to posting regular blog articles.
 This content marketing strategy offers SEO benefits while reinforcing the company’s position as a leader in its field.
 What’s a busy CEO to do?
 He called Patrice!

-We recognize that quickly resolving customers’ issues is serious business, however, we like to take a creative approach to every case study article.
-Even a simple turn-of-phrase (e.g., “We have a ‘bias’ for finishing” or “Baseball t-shirts need a triple play to save the day”) can entice busy apparel managers to read these articles.
-Even at a quick glance, they’ll see that Darn It! offers the right solution for their apparel-remediation issue.
+While the Darn It! folks know that quickly resolving their customers’ issues is serious business, they prefer a creative approach to the case study articles I write for them.
+We recognize that even a simple turn-of-phrase (e.g., “We have a ‘bias’ for finishing” or “Baseball t-shirts need a triple play to save the day”) can entice busy apparel managers to pause for a moment and read these helpful – and somewhat playful – articles.
+Prospects will quickly see that Darn It! offers the right solution for their apparel-remediation issue.

 SOLOPRENEUR Case Study #1